rareval48/Eng-4--Pi-in-the-Sky-/README.md

 ```

 ## Week 3/27-3/30
 Our drone is coming together really well.
 Here is a progress photo.
+I did accidentally fry a board, while wiring the board I didnt cover the connections that connected the battery to the motors, so I think by not covering those connections they touched the board and added voltage to a component to something that didnt need voltage.

 <img src="https://user-images.githubusercontent.com/71342195/228573203-8aea49ba-d59e-4102-983b-83c445132d9e.jpg" width="500px">